TML-4PM/euc-calculator/README.md

 ```

 ## Deployment
-This project is configured for **Netlify** deployment.
+This project is **Netlify-ready**.
 To deploy:
-1. Link the repository to **Netlify**.
+1. Connect the repository to **Netlify**.
-2. Ensure **`netlify.toml`** is properly configured.
+2. Ensure **`netlify.toml`** is correctly configured.
-3. Trigger a new deployment.
+3. Deploy and test the live version.

 ## Contributing
 Contributions are welcome!
-Please submit a pull request with any improvements.
+If you have improvements, submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).